You have a photo on your Android phone or tablet, and you need to get it onto your PC. But how do you do this?

 Then on your computer, access that message and you can download the file.
 While this is a quick and dirty method, it’s pretty clunky.
 Any of the above options is much better if you need to do this often.

 Transferring Files From Android to PC Is Easy

 With so many different methods of transferring data of any size from your phone or tablet to your Windows PC, you’re really spoiled for choice.
 The only problem you might have now is deciding which method you prefer.

-If you’re looking for methods to transfer files between other platforms, check out this list of the fastest file transfer methods between PCs and mobile devices.
+If you’re looking for methods to transfer files between other platforms, check out the fastest file transfer methods between PCs and mobile devices.